 - Describe the evolution of the “market” based on the disruptive innovation cycle.
-Make sure you appropriately define, scope, and describe the market(s) – this is a key challenge of this analysis.
+Appropriately defining, scoping, describing the market(s) is a key challenge in this project.

-- Name the specific disruptions using Christensen’s’ terminology and describe how they will impact the market(s) you identify.
+- Name the specific disruptions using Christensen’s’ terminology and describe how they will impact the above market(s).

 - Look into the future and predict the future of the market.
-What factors support your projection
+What factors support your projections.

 - Teams will present a consensus case presentation to the class.